belalelsherbini/belalelsherbini.github.io/README.md

 # Electrical Design Engineer

 ## 👋 About Me
 Hi!
 My name is Belal Elsherbini.
 I’m an **Electrical Engineering senior** blending rapid prototyping with control systems, sensor and actuator integration, and **customer-driven design**.
-I’m passionate about building real-world products that fuse engineering with thoughtful design. <br>I was born, raised, and am based in **New York City**.
+I’m passionate about building real-world products that fuse engineering with thoughtful design.
+I was born, raised, and am based in **New York City**.

 ## ⚡️ Education
 University of Wisconsin-Madison (Sep.
 2022 - Dec.
 2026)